mr-anton-t/axe-playwright-report/README.md

 This will generate an interactive HTML dashboard in your output directory.

 > #### Backward Compatibility with Axe-core/playwright
 > if you have existing reports generated with axe-core/playwright, you can still use this library to build the dashboard.
-> Just place your existing JSON report files in the `axe-playwright-report/pages` directory after running the `build-report` command.
+> Just place your existing JSON report files in the `axe-playwright-report/pages` directory and run the `build-report` command.

 ## Output